 - Soak the beans overnight.
 (Or do a quick-soak by putting them into the pressure cooker with enough water to cover them by three inches.
 Bring to high pressure and cook for 1 minute.
 Allow pressure to come down naturally before opening the cooker.)

 - Drain the soaking liquid.
-Put the beans into the pressure cooker with 5 cups water and start heating, uncovered.
+Put the beans into the pressure cooker with 5 cups water and start heating, uncovered (use the Saute or Brown setting on electric cookers).

 - Meanwhile, chop all vegetables fine, by hand or in a food processor.
 As you chop each one, add it to the pressure cooker.
 Add remaining ingredients except Tabasco and hickory smoked salt.
 Check water level in cooker and add another cup if there isn’t sufficient water to cover all ingredients by 1 inch.